In this article, you will learn the anatomy of a seam ripper and how to undo your inevitable sewing mistakes fast, easy

 Sew easy tip #2: Seam rippers dull with use.
 And they cannot be sharpened.
-So replace as needed!
+So replace it as needed!

 Ripping out a seam or stitching line is inevitable and super easy!

 Show your seam ripper some love and it will love you right back by allowing you to undo mistakes.

 Life is the ultimate red carpet event.
 Dress for it!